Pope endorses same-sex civil unions in new documentary | DW | 21.10.2020

 The documentary was directed by filmmaker Evgeny Afineevsky, a Russian-born US national of Jewish background.
 In addition to the pope, it also features other senior clergymen as well as a gay survivor of sexual abuse.

+The man says he gave the pope a letter explaining his situation, saying that he and his partner wanted to raise the children Catholic but did not know how they would be received.

+The pope allegedly called the man several days later, saying he was moved by the letter and asking him to introduce the children to the local parish despite possible opposition.

 "The main thread of this movie is more about us as human beings, who are creating disasters every day.
-And he [the pope] is the one who is connecting us through these threads," Afineevsky said in an interview.
+And he [the pope] is the one who is connecting us through these threads," the film's director Afineevsky said in an interview.

 dj/rs (AP, Reuters)